rebuildeq/web/content/features/augments.md

 - Every equippable item that can fit augs has a slot for augs, even a cloth shirt
 - Removing augs is free and they are never destroyed, simply take them out of the socket
 - When you consider a mob, you will see (Tags) associated with it.
 These tags are hints on what augs the monster can drop.
 - Aug cards are rare, however.
-It is difficult to actively target an card, it is recommended to shift your hunting grounds to possibly get cards, but never expect one in particular without excessive farming
+It is difficult to actively target a card, it is recommended to shift your hunting grounds to include monsters that drop cards you are after, but never expect one in particular without excessive farming
-- The aug system will grow in complexity later for the end game, so look forward to learning more complicated systems later, but don't worry about it for now
+- The aug system grows in complexity later for the end game (60+), so look forward to learning more complicated systems later, but don't worry about it for now (it also is not yet implemented)

 Name|Slot|Rarity|Lore
 --|--|--|--